José Parlá: Career

 Parlá's heavily layered paintings can often resemble distressed city walls.
 Writer Greg Tate wrote: "What José Parlá's paintings force us to realize, as good historical paintings always do, is that given enough time and entropy even the hurtling locomotive motion of the streets can be arrested, contemplated, symbolically apprehended, studied, replicated.
 The temptation to call Parlá a 'post-graffiti’ painter is great but I'd prefer we recognize him as a historical landscape painter even though his historical landscape is made of concrete, wood and wallboard and his 'histories' derive from personal memories and from events buried and embedded in the gorgeous erosions and ruination time and weather will deposit on your average urban walls."
 Parlá finds old posters from city streets, which he incorporates into his paintings to give a greater sense of place and create the impression of layers of posters papered over each other for generations.
 He paints over these with thick splashes of colour and abstract calligraphy, weaving lines connecting the works together, similarly to Cy Twombly's paintings from the 1950s.
 Each work attempts to describe the place where he is working.
 Exhibitions such as José Parlá: Segmented Realities (2015, High Museum of Art, Atlanta) recreate these walls in three dimension.

 Large scale murals

 Parla's first large-scale mural was for a Toronto housing development called City Place in 2009.

-In 2012 he painted a 70-foot long lobby mural titled Diary of Brooklyn for the Barclays Center, and a lobby painting for the Brooklyn Academy of Music's Fisher Theater.
+In 2012, he painted a 70-foot long lobby mural titled Diary of Brooklyn for the Barclays Center, and a lobby painting for the Brooklyn Academy of Music's Fisher Theater.
 Parla worked on the two painting simultaneously, going back and forth between the two nearby buildings and working late.

-The next year he painted the mural The Nature of Language for the newly constructed James B. Hunt Jr. Library at the North Carolina State University.
+In 2013, he painted the mural The Nature of Language for the newly constructed James B. Hunt Jr. Library at the North Carolina State University.
 In 2014 Parlá painted ONE: Union of the Senses which is displayed in the lobby of One World Trade Center.
 The painting measures 15 ft by 90 ft, and is thought to be the largest painting in New York City.